 In addition to performances by the Toronto Symphony Orchestra, Tafelmusik Baroque Orchestra, and the Kingston Symphony, Ms. Livingston’s music is programmed across Canada and internationally, notably with Glyndebourne Festival Opera Tour, Tapestry Opera, Soundstreams, Thin Edge New Music Collective, Bang on a Can Summer Festival, Nuit Blanche, Fashion Art Toronto, the Canadian Art Song Project, and the Royal Conservatory of Music’s 21C Festival.

-Ms. Livingston’s current and upcoming projects include performances of Terror & Erebus with Opera 5 and TorQ Percussion Quartet, a portrait concert with Soundstreams and the 21C Festival directed by Tim Albery, Penelope with mezzo-soprano Emily D’Angelo at the Kennedy Center, and operatic projects with Glyndebourne Youth Opera and Frequency Opera.
+Ms. Livingston’s current and upcoming projects include performances of Terror & Erebus with Opera 5 and TorQ Percussion Quartet, a portrait concert with Soundstreams and the 21C Festival directed by Tim Albery, Penelope with mezzo-soprano Emily D’Angelo at the Kennedy Center, and operatic projects with Glyndebourne Youth Opera.